awwaaadddd/awwaaadddd.github.io/_posts/2023-05-11-unproject.md

 	  </section>
 	  <section>
 		<h3>Values:</h3>
-		test
+		  The pathways this project follows are rooted in the benefit of the public and future researchers in language and culture.
+It also encourages the iteration of dying morals and linguistic structures.
+		  This project builds on the coming together of a community to maintain its spoken language through the digital lens.
+It does so by compiling together a group of professional linguists.
 	  </section>
 		---
 	  <section>
 		<h3>Techniques:</h3>
-		Use text analysis techniques to further analyze proposed texts (and dialects) to better compose correct translation programs in
+		Use text analysis techniques to further analyze proposed texts (and dialects) to better compose correct translation programs for Emirati Arabic.
+Online-based text analysis tools will be used to conduct a search query on the trends looked-up using Emirati Arabic languages.
+This will further expand the compiled datasets using public input.
 	  </section>
 	  <section>
 	  <h3>Workplan:</h3>